-The Record Documents include the Record Drawings of the as-built plans, specifications, maps, submittals, shop drawings, and other pertinent documents.
+The record documents include the record drawings of the as-built plans, specifications, maps, submittals, shop drawings, and other pertinent documents.
 These documents shall be retained until the building is removed from the state inventory.
-At that time the University shall contact the State Archivist at the Library of Virginia to determine the disposition of the documents.
-The University is responsible for records retention in accord with the applicable Library of Virginia Records Retention Policy.
+At that time the University shall contact the state archivist at the Library of Virginia to determine the disposition of the documents.
+The University is responsible for records retention in accordance with the applicable Library of Virginia records retention policy.